How good you are at UX is defined by how well you truly know your market.

 You have Google Chrome and your website looks great.
 Job done.
 Not quite.
 Have you tried testing your site across platforms and browsers?
 What works for you may not work for someone else.
 Get it checked and be sure that all viewers get the same experience.

 You go in pitching for a certain value, but have a back-up in mind.
-Chances are their will be negotiations ahead.
+Chances are there will be negotiations ahead.
 If you have a bottom line price you’ll know exactly where you stand and won’t be led into any rash decisions.

 Having clear, useable forms gives prospects the opportunity to engage with your site.
 They also help generate leads, gather information and track users.